RobRendell/gTove/README.md

 ---

+* Minis always snap to the centre of hexes - need to allow configuration to snap some to the vertex between three hexes (like template offset setting)
-* Colour picker for mini background?
+* Colour picker (eye-dropper) for mini background?
 * Allow adding more icon types?
 Just a string, could point at the material-design icons page.
 Need to sanitise input.
 * Hexagonal template shape.
 * Template border settings?